 Namaste.
 I’m Deepali Patwadkar — Deepa to my family, friends, and now, to this blog as well.

 For twenty years, I lived the global IT life — projects, teams, deadlines, meetings, scrums, and long workdays.
-I spent many years in the USA, building a career that was comfortable, successful, and secure… but also strangely incomplete.
+I spent a few years in the USA, building a career that was comfortable, successful, and secure… but also strangely incomplete.

 Something inside me kept whispering: “There is more.
 There is something you left behind.”